marcbllv/PredExpl/README.md

 [An implementation](http://github.com/marcotcr/lime) has been made on github by the author.

-Here are several notebooks about lime
+Here are several notebooks about lime:

+-
+-
+-

 #### Explanation vectors